How is herpes simplex caught and passed on?

 - Asymptomatic shedding tends to decline with time.
 It may happen during the first year and is much less likely after that.

-The virus most often transmitted during the first months of a new relationship – although partners can be together for years without the virus passing from one to the other.
+The virus most often transmitted during the first months of a new relationship.
+But partners can be together for years without the virus passing from one to the other.
 Studies have shown that a majority of people catch it from someone who does not know that he or she has got this virus.
 Asymptomatic shedding is something that people find difficult to understand – there is a lot more detail in the transmission leaflet you can choose when you join (you decide if you want it sent by post or by email).